aishik06/findBoxes/README.md

 ### Screen Components

-Player 1’s board on top and Player 2’s board below that History of who won in the past on the right side Status bar at the very bottom indicating count of current hidden boxes for each player and also mentions whose turn it is The player with current turn will have “(current turn)” specified
+-Player 1’s board on top and Player 2’s board below that

+-History of who won in the past on the right side

+-Status bar at the very bottom indicating count of current hidden boxes for each player and also mentions whose turn it is

+-The player with current turn will have “(current turn)” specified